Skip to content

 Pipeline Overview

 Documents flow through: chunking → embedding → hybrid search (vector + FTS) → reranking → context expansion → LLM generation.
-Retrieval tuning (chunking through reranking) is highest-leverage — if the LLM never sees the right chunks, no prompt or model change will help.
+Retrieval tuning (chunking through reranking) is the highest-leverage stage.
+If the LLM never sees the right chunks, no prompt or model change will help.

 Tuning Retrieval